groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-01-12-change-title-and-background-color-dynamically-using-groupdocs.assembly-for-java-17.12/index.md

 url: /2018/01/12/change-title-and-background-color-dynamically-using-groupdocs.assembly-for-java-17.12/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['Report Generation API for Java']
+tags: ['Report Generation API for Java', 'GroupDocs.Assembly for Java Releases']
-categories: ['GroupDocs.Assembly for Java Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 [![Document Assembly API](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/03/groupdocs-assembly-java-1.png)](https://www.groupdocs.com/products/assembly/java)At [GroupDocs](https://www.groupdocs.com/), we are always focused on delivering the best to our customers.
 In this regard, we are excitedly announcing another monthly release of [GroupDocs.Assembly for Java](https://products.groupdocs.com/assembly/java) **v17.12**.
 Using the latest version, you can now change text **background color **dynamically in word processing and email documents.
 You can also change **chart axis title dynamically** in word processing documents.
 Furthermore, you can **insert images and barcodes **dynamically in email messages (msg) with RTF body.
 We would recommend you to [download](https://downloads.groupdocs.com/assembly/java) and integrate this latest release.